-- Have contributed significantly to your community in addiction or substance use related services in at least three of the five areas below:
+- Have contributed significantly to your community in addiction or substance use-related services in at least three of the five areas below:

-- Completed one term as an officer, committee member or representative to another medical or professional organization such as the AMA, AOA, ASIM, APA, RSA, etc.
+- Completed one term as an officer, committee member, or representative to another medical or professional organization such as the AMA, AOA, ASIM, APA, RSA, etc.

 - Made a strong commitment to volunteerism.
-Participation in non-compensated activities of social significance for at least one year such as: volunteer work at community health agencies with charters related to addiction, volunteer services on a Board of Directors for a health agency, or volunteer work with the JCAHO, County Aids Task Force, schools, youth organizations, etc. Additional examples include: teaching alcoholism and drug abuse information to patients in publicly funded treatment or education program, or presentations of formal lectures in the substance abuse field to physicians and/or health care providers in the addiction field.
+Participation in non-compensated activities of social significance for at least one year such as volunteer work at community health agencies with charters related to addiction, volunteer services on a Board of Directors for a health agency, or volunteer work with the JCAHO, County Aids Task Force, schools, youth organizations, etc. Additional examples include: teaching alcoholism and drug abuse information to patients in publicly funded treatment or education programs, or presentations of formal lectures in the substance abuse field to physicians and/or health care providers in the addiction field.

 - Contributed significantly to political or social change in the areas that support the mission of addiction medicine.
 Examples include:

 a.
-Grass roots or other lobbying for addiction related health issues.
+Grassroots or other lobbying for addiction-related health issues.

 b.
 Completed at least one term as an elected or appointed public official.
-You must document your addiction or substance use related agenda during this term.
+You must document your addiction or substance use-related agenda during this term.

 c.
-Served as a committee member in the political process to further the mission of an addiction medicine or ASAM.
+Served as a committee member in the political process to further the mission of addiction medicine or ASAM.

 d.
 Testified before local, state, or federal legislative bodies to further the mission of addiction medicine or ASAM.

-- Made teaching contributions (five years minimum) in a graduate level program setting such as the appointment to a medical school or other allied health faculty in substance abuse education or training.
+- Made teaching contributions (five years minimum) in a graduate-level program setting such as the appointment to a medical school or other allied health faculty in substance abuse education or training.

-- Published in peer reviewed journals, books, or chapters of books, written for the education of professionals with a
+- Published in peer-reviewed journals, books, or chapters of books, written for the education of professionals with a

-strong emphasis placed on addiction related topics.
+strong emphasis placed on addiction-related topics.
 This item should not include ASAM National publications.

 - Your $250 (U.S. funds only) application fee must be submitted along with your application.

-- A written endorsement from a Current or Former National ASAM President, Board Member, State Chapter President, Regional Director, or Chair of an ASAM leadership or addiction medicine membership organization, or any DFASAM member in good standing indicating a knowledge of your accomplishments, commitment to the field of addiction, professionalism, and recommendation for your appointment.
+- A written endorsement from a Current or Former National ASAM President, Board Member, State Chapter President, Regional Director, or Chair of an ASAM leadership or addiction medicine membership organization, or any DFASAM member in good standing indicating knowledge of your accomplishments, commitment to the field of addiction, professionalism, and recommendation for your appointment.